-When evaluating the tools and resources that you might need to build your digital product, one of the first decisions that you might make is whether you want to go down a standard product development route, where you hand over your product development to a chosen specialist agency, or whether you decide to go down the staff augmentation route.
+When evaluating the tools and resources that you might need to build your digital product, one of the first decisions that you might make is whether you want to go down a standard product development route, where you hand over your product development to a chosen specialist agency, or whether you select staff augmentation instead.

 When might staff augmentation be the right choice for you?

 In a nutshell, staff augmentation is the use of outside personnel on a temporary basis to augment the capacity of your organization.
 This might be because you want to enhance specific skill sets, backfill roles, or you need support with a particular stage of your product journey.